rowanc1/lecture-python-intro/lectures/money_inflation_nonlinear.md

 * perverse dynamics under rational expectations in which the system converges to the higher stationary inflation tax rate
 * a peculiar comparative stationary-state analysis connected with that stationary inflation rate that asserts that inflation can be *reduced* by running *higher*  government deficits

-These outcomes will set the stage for the analysis of {doc}`laffer_adaptive` that studies a version of the present model that  uses a version of "adaptive expectations" instead of rational expectations.
+These outcomes will set the stage for the analysis of [](laffer_adaptive.md) that studies a version of the present model that  uses a version of "adaptive expectations" instead of rational expectations.

 That lecture will show that